ryantran2165/sudoku-difficulty/Archive/final.md

 # Introduction

-Sudoku, dating all the way back to the 19th century, is one of the world's most famous and popular logic-based puzzles.
+&nbsp;&nbsp;&nbsp;&nbsp;Sudoku, dating all the way back to the 19th century, is one of the world's most famous and popular logic-based puzzles.
 The objective in Sudoku is to complete a 9x9 grid of numbers, from one to nine, such that each row, column, and each of the nine 3x3 subgrids contain each digit exactly once.
 The puzzle begins in a partially completed state with pre-filled digits or "clues" as we call them in this paper.
 Sudoku puzzles each have a single unique solution, and the difficulty in finding such a solution varies wildly from absolutely trivial to seemingly impossible.